ElementAstro/atom-docs/src/content/docs/en/function/proxy.md

 ---
-title: Proxy Function Documentation
+title: Proxy Function
-description: Detailed documentation for the ProxyFunction and TimerProxyFunction classes in the atom::meta namespace, including constructors, member functions, helper functions, and usage examples for dynamic function wrapping and execution timing.
+description: Detailed for the ProxyFunction and TimerProxyFunction classes in the atom::meta namespace, including constructors, member functions, helper functions, and usage examples for dynamic function wrapping and execution timing.
 ---

-# Proxy Function Documentation

-This document describes the usage of the `ProxyFunction` and `TimerProxyFunction` classes from the `atom::meta` namespace, which provide powerful function proxying capabilities.

 ## Table of Contents